friedelwolff/fmmap/README.rst

 ---------------------

 The code and tests in this project are based on the standard library's `mmap`_ module.
-Additional tests from the pypy project is also duplicated here that helped to identify a few bugs.
+Additional tests from the pypy project are also duplicated here which helped to identify a few bugs.
 Most functionality is just inherrited from the current runtime.
 The rest is implemented in optimized Cython code.